 Currently, the majority of portfolio oversight occurs by Commission staff monitoring key aspects of design, solicitation, implementation, and evaluation of portfolios, segments, and programs.
 We expect these activities to be augmented, in the short- and medium-term, by the addition of impact, process, and market studies that focus on the equity and market support segments of the portfolios, as well as establishing objectives and future goals and a new stakeholder group.

 5.1.
-Establishing a Portfolio Oversight Group
+General Portfolio Oversight